On the Enabling of Multi-receiver Communications with Reconfigurable Intelligent Surfaces: Introduction

 In a multi-receiver communication scenario, the broadcast station should adequately radiate \ac{EM} waves toward the location of the receivers.
 A wide beam radiation pattern can provide such a requirement.
 However, a wide beam is detrimental as it radiates energy over a huge space.
 This strategy is not feasible for \ac{mmWave} spectrum due to the high propagation losses and blocking effects.
 The proper solution is to engineer the radiation pattern with respect to the location of the receivers.
 Hence, independent control on the multiple beams is required.
 Figure \ref{fig:ga} shows an urban scenario in which the environment is equipped with \ac{RIS} to provide communication services for multiple receivers.

-One way to engineer a multi-beam radiation pattern is to control both amplitude and phase (amp/phs) reflection of the unit cells \cite{8753713}, but since amplitude reconfiguration increase the overall loss, this is not an efficient approach.
+One way to engineer a multi-beam radiation pattern is to control both amplitude and phase (amp/phs) reflection of the unit cells \cite{8753713}.
+The amp/phase configuration of a RIS can be derived by calculating the inverse Fourier transform of any required reflected wavefront \cite{Karimipour2019}, but since amplitude reconfiguration increase the overall loss, this is not an efficient approach.
 Another solution is to switch between the users in the time domain, i.e., time division multiplexing (TDM).
 However, satisfying the 5G key performance indicators (KPIs) for latency renders the TDM approach inefficient.
 Additionally, dividing \ac{MS} area i.e., space division multiplexing (SDM), to engineer the wavefront for multiple beam objective requires a very large \ac{MS}.
 We provide further discussions on the state-of-the-art schemes in Section \ref{sec:back}.

-Hence, in this paper, taking cognizance of all of the above challenges and requirements towards adapting \acp{RIS} for multi-receiver communication environments, we introduce an analytical model to aggregate multi-receiver reconfiguration.
+We build this paper based on previous works \cite{9769001,Taghvaee_2021} and we extend it by taking cognizance of all of the above challenges and requirements towards adapting \acp{RIS} for multi-receiver communication environments, we introduce an analytical model to aggregate multi-receiver reconfiguration.
 Unlike previous methods that require amplitude reflection control as well as phase reflection control of the unit cells \cite{DingChen}, our proposed strategy requires phase reflection reconfiguration only.
 With this approach the MS realizes multiple-beam radiation pattern with independent control of the beams.
-Based on realistic system parameters, we then evaluate the performance of the proposed framework by analyzing the throughput for indoor, outdoor and broadcast scenarios.
+Based on realistic system parameters, we then evaluate the performance of the proposed framework by analyzing the throughput for indoor and outdoor scenarios.
+Given the channel is rank one, this link only supports single data stream to all the users (i.e., broadcast mode).
 Note that, the broadcast scenario also entails the multicast scenario, which can be utilized by the radio source to communicate with multiple receivers at the same time.
-We compare our results to the baseline system and show that by taking advantage of the \ac{MS}, more than one order of magnitude improvements in the overall system throughput can be experienced.
+We compare our results to the baseline system and show that by taking advantage of the \acp{RIS}, a considerable increase in the overall system throughput can be experienced.

 The organization of the paper is as follows: In Section \ref{sec:back}, we review the latest works in multi-user communications.
 Section \ref{sec:Model} describes proposed technique to reconfigure the \ac{MS} for multi-beam radiation pattern.
 Section \ref{sec:scen} describes the indoor, outdoor, and broadcast scenarios on which we evaluate our system.
 In Section \ref{sec:sysmod} the system model is introduced.
 Section \ref{sec:eval} presents the performance evaluation and Section \ref{sec:conclusions} concludes the paper.